FinchWilliam/SQL-Project/starting_with_data.md

 ),
 min_max AS
 (
-	SELECT -- remove all products and duplicates that have the same price across all countries and limit it to my biggest and smallest values.
+	SELECT /** remove all products and duplicates that have the same price across all countries and limit it to my biggest and smallest values. **/
 		DISTINCT *
 	FROM
 		price_ranked
 	WHERE
 		NOT (low_high = high_low AND low_high = 1) AND (high_low = 1 OR low_high = 1)
 )
-SELECT --give me an easy to read list of the price it is in different countries and who is the cheapest and who is most expensive
+SELECT /**give me an easy to read list of the price it is in different countries and who is the cheapest and who is most expensive **/
 	p.productname,
 	mm.productprice,
 	CASE